 Susan was born and raised in New York.
 She worked in the airline industry in Florida, retiring after 20 years on the job.
 An avid gardener, she currently lives in North Central Florida where she completed both the Master Gardener Volunteer Program and the Florida Master Naturalist Program.

 Susan loves nature and spends as much time as she can outdoors.
 For four years she wrote a monthly nature column for her local newspaper.
 She currently volunteers as an educator, speaking about environmental concerns and gardening for the Nature Coast Master Gardener Program.
 Her hobbies include creating stained glass and mosaic art pieces, photography, and reading, all activities that require comfortable eyes.
-She has also contribute blogs to Not A Dry Eye and its Stories of Hope series.
+She has also contributes blogs to Not A Dry Eye and its Stories of Hope series.

 For Susan and her husband, their home is their sanctuary.
 They share it with their two dogs, Bindi and Baxter, six spoiled cats, and an awesome butterfly garden.
 They also have two sons and two adorable grandsons.